"A Right To The City" by Ted Eytan is licensed under CC BY-SA 2.0 (https://www.flickr.com/photos/taedc/41665491632/in/photostream/)

 About

-JuDiCe is an Academy of Finland PostDoc project running for three years (01/09/2022-31/08/2025), with decision n.
+JuDiCe is a Research Council of Finland project running for three years (01/09/2022-31/08/2025), with decision n.
 348559.

 The hypothesis of JuDiCe is that we often remain unaware of technologies’ silent working and of the data that start living an independent life (the “data-double”), after being seamlessly collected via personal devices and/or recording apparatuses on the streets.
 Still, technology’s silent working and data harvesting do affect people’s identities, behaviours and movements in the urban space in a way that requires ethical attention and commitment.